Anyone over 18 can join to enjoy the benefits of full membership to KHRC.

 The membership payment year runs from April 1st to the following March 31st – but if you join at any time you will benefit from discounts and the opportunity to purchase club kit straight away.

 What goes to EA?
 How do I benefit?

-- Roughly half of what you pay goes to our governing body England Athletics to affiliate you individually to EA as a club athlete.
-You get ‘affiliated member’ discounts on race entries and discounts in running/outdoor gear shops eg Cotswold, Up&Running.
+- £17 goes to our governing body England Athletics (EA) to affiliate you individually to EA as a club athlete.
+You get ‘affiliated member’ discounts on race entries and discounts in running/outdoor gear shops such as Up&Running.
 If you enter EA registered races and buy running gear the discounts soon mount up and could be equivalent or exceed your contribution to club funds- a saving to you.
 Your membership has to be current to validate the discounts- retail outlets will need to see proof of membership, EA will automatically check your EA number for race entries.

 - An annual club subscription fee to England Athletics.
 This gives us registered club status which includes payment of Public Liability Insurance, access to specialised legal advice and club support from a regional Club Support Manager.
 Without Public Liability Insurance there could not be a running club or runs.

 What are club funds spent on?
 How do I benefit?

 - Training of volunteers to LiRF/CiRF (leader/coach in running fitness) qualification level so that club runs are insured and all runners benefit from led or coached training sessions.
 All sessions are open to any runner without additional cost (except track at Fox Hollies- runners pay an amount to the centre for track use) and include Thursday night intervals, Saturday Cross Country training, fartlek/core/interval training on other days of the week, To 5k and Beyond and the 5k to 10k programme.
 Without the money to fund LiRF/CiRF club runs, led/coached sessions could not take place.